German rout is 'inexplicable', says Brazil's Cesar

 "I just wanted to make my people happy," he said.
 "Unfortunately we couldn't.
 I'm sorry, I'm sorry to all Brazilians, I just wanted to see them smile."

-Captain for the day, Luiz apologized to fans but recognized the Germans total superiority.
+Captain for the day, Luiz apologised to fans but recognised the Germans total superiority.

 "They were the best, they prepared better, they played better, we let in four goals in six minutes.
 It is a very sad day and we'll learn from it."